theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 Instructions

-Download the update_console-bios-getter.sh to the Scripts directory and run:
+Download the update_bios-getter.sh to the Scripts directory and run:

-update_console-bios-getter.sh
+update_bios-getter.sh

 These scripts look at what RBFconsole core files you have and downloads the bios needed for them.